hendryanw/amazon-chime-sdk-react-with-auth/README.md

 In this forked repository, you can find the modification and also added documentation in the [meeting demo application](https://github.com/hendryanw/amazon-chime-sdk-react-with-auth/tree/main/apps/meeting)
 The modification allows the sample React Meeting Application to:
 1. Allow Meeting ID and Username to be supplied by the referral application using Querystrings `meetingid` and `username`
-2. Deployed into AWS Serverless with additional integration with API Gateway Lambda Authorizer to implement authorization with token stored in DynamoDB
+2. Deployed into AWS Serverless with additional integration with API Gateway Lambda Authorizers to implement authorization with token stored in DynamoDB
-3. Allow the meeting to be recorded using Media Capture Pipeline (TODO)
+3. Allow the meeting to be recorded using Chime SDK Media Capture Pipeline

 ## Amazon Chime SDK Samples